dimitri-nicolo/calico/getting-started/cnx/configure-identity-provider.md

   ```bash
   kubectl create clusterrolebinding <user>-tigera-ui-user --user=<user> --clusterrole=tigera-ui-user
   ```
+> Note: Openshift users can also apply these cluster roles from the Openshift console.
+Navigate to "User Management" and then select "users".
+{: .alert .alert-info}

 #### Allow {{site.prodname}} URIs in your IdP
 Most IdPs require redirect URIs to be allowed in order to redirect users at the end of the OAuth flow to the {{site.prodname}} Manager or to Kibana.